garylirocks/quickrefs/azure-active-directory.markdown

 - Enable users SSO to cloud-based resources
 - Mobile device management (MDM) solution such as Microsoft Intune, provides additional attributes in Azure AD

-### Registration
+### AAD registered devices

+- Scenarios:
-- Bring your own device (BYOD), such as cell phones and tablets
+  - Bring your own device (BYOD), eg. home PC, laptop
+  - Mobile devices such as cell phones and tablets
-- Works on Windows, iOS, Android, Ubuntu etc.
+- OS: Windows, iOS, Android, Ubuntu etc.
-- You login with your own account
+- Sign in with: end-user local credentials, password, Windows Hello, PIN Biometrics
+- Device management: eg. Microsoft Intune, which could enforce:
+  - storage to be encrypted
+  - password complexity
+  - security software being updated
+- Capabilities:
+  - SSO to cloud resources, using an AAD account attached to the device
+  - Conditional Access policies can be applied to the device identity

-### Join
+### AAD joined

+- Primarily intended for organizations without on-prem AD
 - Usually a work/school device, you login with your work/school account
-- An extension to registering, changes local state to a device
-- Works on Windows 10 (and above)
+- OS: Works on Windows 10 & 11 (and above)
+- Capabilities:
+  - SSO to both cloud and on-prem resources
+  - Conditional Access
+  - Self-service password reset
+  - Windows Hello PIN reset
+- Device management: MDM, eg. Microsoft Intune
+  - Storage encryption, software being updated, etc
+  - Make org applications available to devices using Configuration Manager
+- How to join:
+  - Out of Box Experience (OOBE)
+  - bulk enrollment
+  - Windows Autopilot
 - You can still login to an AAD-joined machine using a non-AAD account
 - If you want to RDP an AAD joined machine using an AAD account
   - you use username in the form like `MyAAD\gary@example.com`
   - your local machine needs to be AAD joined/registered or hybrid joined
   - you can't use MFA during RDP login, but you could assign conditional access policy
-- Requirements for Azure Windows VMs:
+- To AAD join an Azure Windows VMs:
   - Windows Server 2019 and later
   - Windows 10 and later
   - With `AADLoginForWindows` extensions installed